SkywardSyntax/STLViewer/README.md

 ## STL File Viewer

-This project allows you to upload an STL file and render it using the GPU with WebGL and custom functions.
+This project allows you to upload an STL file and render it using the GPU with Three.js.

 ### Instructions